DavidMercier/NIMS/doc/models.rst

    :scale: 45 %
    :align: center

-   *Figure 10 : Evolution of K in function of m.*
+   *Evolution of K in function of m.*

 Find here the |matlab| function to calculate the corrections to apply on depth, load and stiffness during dynamic nanoindentation:
 `CSM_correction.m <https://github.com/DavidMercier/NIMS/blob/master/matlab_code/CSM_correction.m>`_.